Nordea Bank Abp: Flagging notification

 |Nordea Bank Abp Registered Shs

-Börse aktuell - Live TickerHoffen auf neue Verhandlungsrunde zwischen Russland und der Ukraine: ATX mit kräftigen Gewinnen -- DAX im Plus -- US-Börsen fester -- Asiens Börsen schließen uneinheitlich
+Börse aktuell - Live TickerSkepsis in Bezug auf Ukraine-Verhandlungen überwiegt: ATX und DAX schließen schwächer -- Asiens Börsen letztlich tiefer

-Am heimischen Aktienmarkt dominieren die Käufer.
-Der DAX knüpft an seine Vortagesgewinne an.
-Anleger in den USA greifen am Dienstag zu.
-Mit Ausnahme von Festland-China legten die Börsen in Asien am Dienstag zu.
+Der heimische sowie der deutsche Aktienmarkt gaben am Donnerstag nach.
+Schwächer präsentiert sich der Dow im Donnerstagshandel.
+Die Aktienmärkte in Fernost zeigten sich ebenfalls schwächer.